Liquid or Pill Vitamin: Which is Better?

 Apart from the obvious physical difference, liquid vitamins differ from pill vitamins in several areas.

 Pill vitamins come in a variety of sizes, shapes, and rigidity.
 In order for the body to absorb the key ingredients, the body has to break the outer structure first.
 If a certain pill has been manufactured improperly, it may not break apart at the desired time, thus, losing its value.
-In one study sponsored by ConsumerLab, researchers subjected different tablets and capsules to disintegration test.
+In one study sponsored by ConsumerLab, researchers subjected different tablets and capsules to disintegration tests.
 The US Pharmacopeia has set 30 minutes as the ideal breaking time.

 Results of the study showed that some multivitamins failed to break within the 30-minute period, some brands only partially broke apart and some did not break even after a 1-hour extension.
 The results show that the outer structure of pills can serve as a barrier to the absorption of important ingredients.